Nauticos/Blare-Alarm-Clock/README.md

 # Blare Alarm Clock

-An alarm clock with the theme of a "Big Red Button".
+An alarm clock that I designed with the theme of a "Big Red Button" in mind.

 ![ALL PARTS](<Images/All Parts Case.png>)

 You can follow my progress by looking in the Journal folder.

+**Features**

+* A big red button
+* 3 buttons: the big red button shuts off the alarm, and the two on the side are used to navigate different functions
+* 2.25in TFT Screen
+* Utilises a 1x Lolin C3 Mini ESP 32 Devboard
+* Shows the time as a normal clock should
+* Easy to set up an alarm using the side buttons
+* Has a 3.3V piezo buzzer that buzzes when the alarm goes off until the big red button is pressed

 **Wiring**